-- (22) Rib Mountain Metropolitan Sewerage District. - (a) Mission/purpose: Space reserved. - (b) Membership: The Rib Mountain Metropolitan Sewerage District is appointed by the County Administrator and is comprised of five members. - (c) Duties and responsibilities: Space reserved. - (23) The Women's Community. - (a) Mission/purpose: Space reserved - (b) Membership: Space reserved. - (c) Duties and responsibilities: Space reserved.
+- (22) Rib Mountain Metropolitan Sewerage District. - (a) Mission/purpose: Space reserved. - (b) Membership: In accordance with section 200.09, Wis.
+Stats., the Rib Mountain Metropolitan Sewerage District is appointed by the County Administrator and is comprised of five members, referred to as commissioners. - (c) Duties and responsibilities: The commissioners are vested with all of the powers enumerated with Chapter 200 of the Wisconsin Statutes to perform the duties and responsibilities described therein. - (24) Veterans Service Commission. - (a) Mission/purpose: Determine aid to needy veterans and their families. - (b) Membership: The County Administrator shall appoint three citizen members to the Veterans Service Commission. - (c) Duties and responsibilities: Determine aid to needy veterans, or to a spouse, surviving spouse, minor and dependent children of veterans and the needy parents of veterans pursuant to §§ 45.10 through 45.15, Wis.
+Stats.